Ege-Sumer/Code-Tries/README.md

 # Code-Tries

 # Python Codes for Beginners
-> I have some good and some basic code modules
-+ Have a try
+> I have some good and some basic code modules.
+Have a try :)
-> -Please report broken links or inaccurate information in any of the modules-
+> Please report broken links or inaccurate information in any of the modules.
-+ If you have anything to ask dont hesitate to ask me
++ If you have anything to ask dont hesitate to ask me.